wilkie/blog/posts/kernels_without_abstractions_general.md

 manipulate any other part of the system.

-The central component, the kernel itself, only needed to facilitate very low-level access.
-This meant it was very small and more easily shown to be correct.
+The central component, the kernel itself, only needed to facilitate very low-level access and communication between applications and these specialized components.
 With a small kernel, the system could be made far more reliable.
+For instance, such kernels were so unspecialized that it has been possible to formally verify their correctness, such as the seL4 system.
+[10]()

 In fact, the initial motivation for such a design over a monolithic kernel was for reliability.
 If one section of the system failed or was incorrect, it could not affect certain parts of the system.
 In fact, it could be restarted without having to consider the ramifications to other systems components.
-The principle of least privilege was eventually considered an essential component for providing fault tolerance.
+With this in mind, the principle of least privilege was eventually considered an essential component for providing fault tolerance.
 [8]()